pata-eth/token_storage_slot_finder/README.md

    exposed (i.e., they are private variables), the storage slot won't be found.
    One could manually determine the implemention address, and then search for the slot.
 I was fine without storage info for these tokens.
+5. Finally, we simulate a transferFrom() tx to validate that only a balance and an allowance override are needed to succefully simulate a transfer.
+If that's not the case, we deem the token `complex` in the db.

 # How to run it